LittleBigDevs/koroneStrap/README.md

 ---
 > [!NOTE]
 > Installation guides and more can be found at [our documentation](https://docs.mrmeowcat.dev/koroneStrap/getting-started)
+> [!WARNING]
+> macOS support at the moment is currently very buggy.

 ## ⭐ Features
 - FastFlags support